Jacob-C-Smith/g10/README.md

-# G10 Engine
+# G10
 NOTE: This is a hobby project.
-Please do not use in commercial code until such time as this warning is removed.
-Thank you.
+This code may not be the most performant, secure, or stable.
+Please refrain from using this project in commercial code until such time as this warning is removed.

 ![Nitric acid plant scene](Nitric%20acid%20plant.png)